OSVR/OSVR-Docs/featurelist.md

 # Portable
 - Cross-platform code that can compile on multiple operating systems: Windows, Linux, Android, OS X and others.
 - Cross-library rendering that can display using Direct3D11, OpenGL, Unity, Unreal, WebGL, Blender Game Engine, and others.
+- Cross-display configuration that can enable an application to run on different HMDs without change, and also run in debug mode on a mono window.

 # Programming model
 OSVR supports both: